Bob Mann (golfer)

-Robert Mann (born November 22, 1951) is an American professional golfer who played on the PGA Tour from 1977 to 1980.
+Robert Mann (born November 22, 1951) is an American professional golfer.
+He played on the PGA Tour from 1977 to 1980.

-Early life and education
+Early life and amateur career

 Mann was born in Milwaukee, Wisconsin.
 He graduated from Whitefish Bay High School in 1970.
-Mann was the 1969–1970 Wisconsin Junior Amateur Champion and earned a scholarship to Indiana University, where he was co-captain of the 1973 Big Ten Championship golf team.
+Mann was the 1969–1970 Wisconsin Junior Amateur Champion.

+He earned a scholarship to Indiana University where he was co-captain of the 1973 Big Ten Championship golf team.
 He majored in marketing and advertising and was graduated with a bachelor's degree.

-Career
+Professional career

-Mann began his career as a professional golfer in 1974.
+In 1974, Mann began his career as a professional golfer.

 As a PGA Tour player, Mann had a handful of top-10 finishes, including a win at the 1978 Walt Disney World National Team Championship with playing partner Wayne Levi.
 His best finish in a major was tied for 51st place at the 1979 PGA Championship.

 After retiring from the PGA Tour, Mann became the head club pro at Valle Vista Country Club in Indianapolis, a position he held for 10 years.
 Since 1991, he has served as head golf pro at Little Turtle Country Club in Westerville, Ohio, a suburb of Columbus.